abidikhairi/mecagent-technical-test/README.md

 - Code Transformation: Refactor CAD code to initialize numeric values as variables, then reference those variables in the instructions.
 This makes patterns easier to learn and improves generalization.

 #### My Approach
-The task is fundamentally image-to-code generation with limited instruction complexity.
+- The task is a direct image-to-code generation with limited instruction complexity.

-I selected RoFormer (Transformer decoder) for its ability to handle long contexts efficiently and its manageable model size.

-The model was trained from scratch, as the target code format is out-of-distribution for existing LLMs.
-Pretrained models performed poorly (see zero-shot results in directory `results`).
+- I used a small Vision Transformer (ViT) encoder to extract features from the CAD image efficiently.

+- For the decoder, I chose RoFormer, a transformer decoder capable of handling long sequences with relative positioning.

+- The model was trained from scratch due to the domain mismatch with pretrained LLMs.
+Zero-shot performance confirmed poor generalization without fine-tuning (`results/smolvlm_zero_shot.json`).